 What causes Hashimoto’s disease?

 Hashimoto’s disease is an autoimmune disease.
 Normally, the immune system produces antibodies.
 These help protect the body against viruses, bacteria, and other foreign substances.
 Sometimes your immune system produces antibodies that attack your body’s tissues and/or organs.
 This is an autoimmune disease.
-With Hashimoto’s disease, antibodies attack the thyroid.
+When you have Hashimoto’s disease, these antibodies attack your thyroid.
 Doctors are not sure why people get this disease.

 Who gets Hashimoto’s disease?

 Hashimoto’s disease can affect people of all ages.
 It’s most common in women between 30 and 50 years of age.
 If someone in your family has had thyroid disease, you may have an increased risk for Hashimoto’s disease.

 Your doctor will do a physical exam.
 He or she will ask about your symptoms and your medical history.
 They will order blood tests that can tell if your thyroid gland is working properly.
 The tests can measure hormone levels to check for Hashimoto’s disease.

 Hashimoto’s disease treatment